loftytopping/PyBox/README.md

     simulation_time= 7200.0 # seconds
     batch_step=100.0 # seconds

 The 'batch_step' variable allows us to define when to stop/start/record outputs from our simulation for later use.
-The ODE methods can output at every internal time-step, so it is up to the user to use this information, or not, within the output of the 'ODE_solver.py' script.
+The ODE methods can provide output at every internal time-step, so it is up to the user to use this information, or not, within the output of the 'ODE_solver.py' script.
 Following this, the default option for species concentrations is provided as:

     # Define initial concentrations, in pbb, of species using names from KPP file
     species_initial_conc=dict()